opf/openproject/docs/user-guide/time-and-costs/time-and-costs-faq/README.md

 ## Can I log time in a different unit than hours, e.g. in days?

-No, it is not (yet) possible to log time in days or any other units than hours.
+No, it is not (yet) possible to log time in days or any other units besides hours.
 However, you can use decimal places, like 0.25 hours.

 ## Does OpenProject offer resource management?